KristianWB/InteractiveHomepages-CodeCademy/DOMEventswithJavaScript/README.txt

 Event handlers can also be registered as an HTML element attribute, but you should always avoid inline JavaScript code in HTML files!
 --------------------------------------------------------------------------------------------------------------------------------------------------
+#4 - Adding Event Handlers

+It’s best practice to create named event handler functions, instead of anonymous functions.
+Your code will remain organized and reusable this way, even if your code gets complex.
+Check out the syntax:

+let eventHandlerFunction = function() {
+  // this block of code will run
+}

+eventTarget.onclick = eventHandlerFunction;

+The .addEventListener() method is another common syntax for registering event handlers.
+An event listener waits for a specific event to occur and calls a named event handler function to respond to it.
+This method requires two arguments:

+    The event type as a string
+    The event handler function

+Check out the syntax of an .addEventListener() method with a click event:

+eventTarget.addEventListener('click', eventHandlerFunction);

+You’ll want to use the .addEventListener() method to allow multiple event handlers to be registered to a single event without changing its other event handlers.